cs519-fall21/cs519-research-project-bsk/deciding-a-topic-refined.md

    1. The fb oomd offers a way to write your logic as plugin, then why not go with that.
    2. This is not a core kernel thing, more a no so important for the kernel working.

-## Large Pages Problem
-Breaking of 2Mb pages into smaller pages , because of >60% address not getting used.
-> - #TODO Ask from Prof. He told something about this problem, and it's not yet in mainline kernel.

-## Distributed systems under linux
+## Distributed systems under linux - Draft
 1. Complexity: Very High
 2. Learning Curve: Very High
 3. Problem - Study how the distributed system is managed in platforms like kubernetes and study the effect of scalability, memory managements, process isolation etc and possibilities of improvements in that area.